Food for Hamsters & Dwarf Hamsters in the Hamster Webshop!

 Are Hamsters Omnivores?

-Hamsters can be considered both granivores and omnivores, depending on their specific diet and nutritional preferences.
+Hamsters can be considered both granivores and omnivores, depending on their specific diet and dietary preferences.
 In general, hamsters have a plant-based diet and specialize in eating seeds, grains, and other plant materials.
 This makes them granivores.

 The natural rhythm of food gathering

-High-energy food first
+Energy-rich food first

-Important: Carbohydrates, sugars and fats are indispensable for dwarf hamsters.
+Important: Carbohydrates, sugars and fats are essential for dwarf hamsters.
 They need these nutrients in large quantities to meet their energetic existence.
 Too much of these nutrients is not good, but too little is just as bad!

 This is how we prevent selective eating!